How To File A Property Damage Claim After A Hurricane

 hurricane

 Florida may seem like paradise, but hurricane season changes everything.
-Dark storm clouds and powerful winds replace the bright, sunny skies hundreds of thousands of tourists visit each year.
+Dark storm clouds and powerful winds replace the bright, sunny skies that hundreds of thousands of tourists visit each year.
 Because Florida is a flat peninsula surrounded by water, hurricanes make landfall easily and tear through the state easily.
 And hurricanes happen fast, leaving many feeling helpless as they begin to file a property damage claim.

-Since 2000, Florida has seen at least nine major hurricanes causing injury, death, and destruction.
+Since 2000, Florida has seen at least eleven major hurricanes causing injury, death, and destruction.
 If you live in Florida, you need to prepare yourself and your family for the effects of a hurricane.
 At the minimum, that means having proper insurance to cover damages during a storm.

 Unfortunately, homeowners often accept settlements that are far too low.
 Insurance companies sometimes try to give the lowest possible amount of compensation, but Steinger, Greene & Feiner understands that you deserve more.
 Our expert Florida property damage lawyers will evaluate your claim and negotiate on your behalf with the insurance adjuster.